gregburek/terraform-aws-cloudtrail/README.md

 # AWS CloudTrail Terraform module with CloudWatch Alarms

-This module will create a CloudTrail which is configured to send activity logs to a CloudWatch log group.
+This module will create a CloudTrail which is configured to send logs to a CloudWatch Log Group.

 Additionally 11 CloudWatch alarms are created with alarm notifications sent to an SNS Topic.

+**Remember to subscribe to the SNS Topic**

 ## Usage